agentic-profile/agentic-profile-auth/README.md

 The Agentic Profile supports a protocol that is:
 - Open source
 - Light weight (easy to implement)
-- Very secure using strong public key cryptography (ed25519 by default)
+- Very secure using strong public key cryptography (ed25519 by default) and the JSON Web Signature (JWS) standards
 - Decentralized, anyone can publish an Agentic Profile DID resolvable service
 - Fine grained/multi-tenant, allowing a single service to handle many users/agents/tenants
 - Extensible, supporting any number of agents for a single profile, and allowing the agents to communicate in any protocol they agree on